AP Interview: Philippine journalist sees threat to democracy

 Duterte previously banned a Rappler reporter from his news briefings after a government agency found that the news site violated a constitutional prohibition on foreign ownership of media when it received money from an international investment firm.
 Rappler has rejected the ruling.

-Ressa, who has worked with CNN, also was the winner of two prestigious journalism awards last year, a Press Freedom award from the New York-based Committee to Protect Journalists, and the International Center for Journalists’ Knight International Journalism Award.
+Ressa, who has worked with CNN, also last year won a Press Freedom award from the New York-based Committee to Protect Journalists and the International Center for Journalists’ Knight International Journalism Award.

 In its selection of Ressa as a Person of the Year, Time magazine cited her and several other journalists as “guardians” in what it said was an effort to emphasize the importance of reporters’ work in an increasingly hostile world.